 Meanwhile, scroll down to find some key points, and an FAQ with answers to any questions you may have.

-- Lectures will be conducted entirely online.
-To avoid health risks related to indoor gatherings in public spaces, all lectures will be delivered “live.”
-They will be recorded for viewing at a later time for those students who either can’t attend the live viewing, or wish to otherwise refer back to a lecture after the fact.
+- Lectures are being conducted entirely online.
+To avoid health risks related to indoor gatherings in public spaces, all lectures are being delivered “live.”
+They are recorded for viewing at a later time for those students who either can’t attend the live viewing, or wish to otherwise refer back to a lecture after the fact.

-- 70% of ECU's Fall 2020 and Spring 2021 courses will be online-only; the remainder are "hybrid" courses, which include a maximum of 30% in-person activities.
+- 70% of ECU's Spring 2021 courses are online-only; the remainder are "hybrid" courses, which include a maximum of 30% in-person activities.
 If you register for a hybrid course it is assumed you will be able to participate in the full range of activities, both online and in person.
 If you register for a hybrid course but may be unable to come to campus, we advise reaching out to the instructor to talk about options.
 While instructors may not be able to approve all requests, it is important to start the conversation as early as possible.

 - Timed examinations, where applicable, will be replaced by other methods of evaluation.
 This may include a grade which gives more weight to a cumulative assessment of work submitted throughout the year.